reitera11/Process-Scheduler-Simulator/README.md

 There are no a priori restrictions on the number of processes the scheduler can handle.

 ## Scheduler1.1
-Scheduler 1.1 implments FSFC and SJF schduling.
-The user is also able to enquire, by means of console I/O, which process was executing (based on both algorithms) at a user-specified time.
+Scheduler 1.1 implements FSFC and SJF scheduling.
 Example input and output files (*inputProcesses.txt* and *outputProcesses.txt*) are included in the repository.

 There are a number of minor differences between Scheduler1.0 and Scheduler1.1 such as variable and attribute names.
 These differences were implemented in the development between 1.0 and 1.1 to allow for more scheduling algorithms to be included while maintaining consistency and code readability.
+The user specified enquiry time functionality was also removed from 1.1.

 ## Scheduler1.0
 Scheduler 1.0 implements FSFC scheduling and allows the user to enquire by means of console I/O which process was running at any time.
 Example input and output files (*inputProcesses.txt* and *outputProcesses.txt*) are included in the repository.